Mad Love (JoJo album): Promotion

-On June 6, 2016, prior to any official announcements for release of JoJo's third album.
-It was announced that JoJo would be joining Fifth Harmony on their 7/27 Tour as a special guest opener in promotion for their second studio album.
-The North American leg of the tour begun on July 27 in Manchester, New Hampshire before concluding on September 17 in Las Vegas.

-On July 26, 2016, JoJo debuted a short YouTube video that delivered a preview of new material, which included "Music" and "Fuck Apologies".
-The following day, JoJo announced the release of her new album and also released the lead single "Fuck Apologies". to digital retailers.
-The song's accompanying music video debuted on JoJo's official website the next day.
+On June 6, 2016, JoJo was announced to be joining Fifth Harmony on their 7/27 Tour as a special guest opener in promotion for their second studio album.
+On July 26, JoJo debuted a short YouTube video that delivered a preview of new material, which included "Music" and "Fuck Apologies".
+The following day, she announced the release of her new album alongside the release of the lead single "Fuck Apologies".
+On July 28, it was announced that JoJo's third album would be titled "Mad Love".

 JoJo performed "Fuck Apologies" for the first time live during her first stop on the 7/27 Tour.
-She performed a clean acoustic version of the song on the Elvis Duran and the Morning Show on August 1, 2016, along with a cover of Shawn Mendes' "Treat You Better".
-On September 30, 2016, JoJo performed the song with Wiz Khalifa on MTV's Wonderland, where she also performed "FAB" and "Mad Love".
-On October 14, 2016, JoJo performed "No Apologies", the clean version of "Fuck Apologies", on Today on October 14, 2016, and on Good Day New York on October 20, 2016.
-On October 22, 2016, Revolt TV aired an original concert show titled "Revolt Sessions" in which JoJo performed "Fuck Apologies".
-A Remix EP of "FAB" was released on March 3, featuring production from RealOnes, Kemist & DJ Braindead among others.
+She performed a clean acoustic version of the song on the Elvis Duran and the Morning Show on August 1, along with a cover of Shawn Mendes's "Treat You Better".
+On September 7, JoJo revealed the album's cover artwork via her social media accounts and announced the album would be available for pre-order on September 16.
+The artwork was created by Nick Malvone with photos shot by photographer Brooke Nipar.
+According to Rap-Up, JoJo appears on the cover "looking fierce as ever" while the rest of the artwork is otherwise blurred by paint smears.

+On September 30, JoJo performed "Fuck Apologies" with Wiz Khalifa on MTV's Wonderland, where she also performed "FAB" and "Mad Love".
+On October 14, 2016, JoJo performed "No Apologies", the clean version of "Fuck Apologies", on Today on October 14, 2016, and on Good Day New York on October 20.
+On October 22, Revolt TV aired an original concert show titled "Revolt Sessions" in which JoJo performed "Fuck Apologies".

 Singles

-The album's lead single "Fuck Apologies" featuring Wiz Khalifa was teased by JoJo on July 26, 2016 in a promotional video previewing new music.
+Mad Loves lead single "Fuck Apologies" featuring Wiz Khalifa was teased by JoJo on July 26, 2016, in a promotional video previewing new music.
 The following day the single leaked in full online only hours before its release.
-The single was officially released as the lead single from the album on July 28, 2016.
-The music video, which was directed by Francesco Carrozzini, for the song was released on July 28, 2016, through JoJo's YouTube channel.
+The single was released as the lead single from the album on July 28.
+The music video, which was directed by Francesco Carrozzini, for the song was released on July 28, through JoJo's YouTube channel.
 The song debuted at number 40 on the US Pop Digital Songs Chart.
 Internationally, the song peaked at 104 on the UK Singles Chart and number 18 on the UK R&B Singles Chart.
-JoJo performed "Fuck Apologies" for the first time live during her first stop on the 7/27 Tour closing her set with the song.
-On October 14, 2016, she performed the song live on the Today show.

-After its initial release as a promotional single, "FAB" featuring Remy Ma was released as the album's second single on November 29, 2016.
-A remixes EP for the single was released on March 3, 2017.